Stockport Corporation Tramways

 Stockport Corporation Tramways Motorman

 A commercial portrait of Stockport Motorman No 7, though the subject was presumably a model rather than a bona fide employee.
-The above photo comes from a short article, presumably paid for by the uniform manufacturers (Messrs Pearson, Huggins and Co, 51 Scrutton St, Finsbury, E.C), in Tramway and Railway World, 1901.
-Note that the collar initials and employee number are reversed compared to operational photos.
+The above photograph comes from a short article, presumably paid for by the uniform manufacturers (Messrs Pearson, Huggins and Co, 51 Scrutton St, Finsbury, E.C), in Tramway and Railway World, 1901.
+Note that the collar initials and employee number are reversed compared to operational photographs.
 With thanks to David Voice.

 Stockport Corporation Tramways Motorman